Actions

 📣 See Ways to Help our Immigrant Neighbors for up-to-date opportunities.

-🔷 Organized efforts in Washington and across the country are seeking to make it more difficult for individuals to register to vote and maintain their current registration.
-In Washington, Measure IL26-126 would require all voters to have an enhanced drivers license or provide documentary proof of U.S. citizenship in person to prevent having their registration canceled.
+🔷 Republicans are fighting against voter freedoms through Early Vote Action, which is promoting more super signing events in Washington in December, to support Measure IL26-126.
+This measure would require all voters to have an enhanced driver’s license or provide documentary proof of U.S. citizenship in person to prevent having their registration canceled.
 Decline to sign Initiative Measure IL26-126 and make sure the backers of this initiative measure do not collect the needed signatures by Jan 2, 2026.

 Here are your 2 Actions and Bright Spots.